andrejamesthomas/product-portfolio/01-case-studies/case-study-discovery-pivot/case-study.md

 Option A was rejected due to clear misalignment with user needs.
 Option D was considered but rejected due to available opportunity to redirect effort meaningfully.

+## 7. Product Decision
+We chose to pivot the initiative towards the adjacent, validated user problem, even though it required redefining scope, success criteria, and stakeholder expectations.

+This decision meant:
+- Deprioritising previously agreed functionality.
+- Reframing the initiative narrative from “solution delivery” to “problem redefinition”.
+- Accepting short-term delivery discomfort in favour of long-term product value.

+The pivot was explicitly communicated as a discovery-driven decision, supported by qualitative and behavioural evidence.